 What's particularly interesting is how differently Rolex has developed two classic pillars of its portfolio.
 The Day-Date 40 defines prestige through nuance: a new precious metal, a mineral dial, and stylish refinement.
 The Cosmograph Daytona, on the other hand, demonstrates progress through contrast: technical ceramic, handcrafted enamel, Rolesium, a sapphire crystal case back, and a modernized scale architecture.
 Both models show that Rolex is less interested in a radical reinvention of its icons than in ever more precisely refining their respective character.
 The Day-Date becomes even more sophisticated, the Daytona even more technical and, at the same time, more refined.
 This is precisely where the real strength of these new releases lies.
 The two models appear as highly controlled, long-term developments of two timepieces that have long been firmly established in the canon of modern watchmaking.

-This article also features information from the article published on WatchTime.net
+This article also has inputs from the articles published on WatchTime.net and WatchTime.com

 Images: Courtesy brand